Creators-Circle/Pulser/README.md

 ### Usage

-FollowMe allows the user to assume one of two roles: Presenter or Audience.
+Pulser allows the user to assume one of two roles: Presenter or Audience.
 	Presenter - Start Your Own Presentation:
 		1. At the login page: you will have the choice to login with Github or Google, or proceed as a Guest without logging in.
 Login with Google or Github; you cannot present as Guest.
 		2. In the upper left corner, click the 'New Presentation' button.